miniature-queue/miniature-queue/README.md

 In a worker queue each message is sent to only one listener.
 The message publisher sends a fire-and-forget message out to the queue for the work to be done.

 ### Fanout (or Publish/Subscribe)
 In a fanout queue each message is sent to every listener.
+The message publisher sends a fire-and-forget message out to the queue for the listners to be informed.

-## MQs support
+## Message Queues supported

  * [Rabbit MQ](https://www.rabbitmq.com/) via  [`minature-queue-rabbitmq`](https://github.com/mlk/miniature-queue/tree/master/rabbitmq) package.
  * [Redis](http://redis.io/) via the [`miniature-queue-jedis`](https://github.com/mlk/miniature-queue/tree/master/jedis) package.
 Note: This only supports FAN_OUT queues.